 These symptoms are manifested in most pre-school and early school- going children at some level.
 Besides these symptoms may also be triggered by other disorders.
 Therefore they need to be thoroughly assessed by a qualified person in order to confirm the diagnosis of ADHD.

-of an ADHD -affected individual are-
+Some of the typical symptoms of an ADHD -affected individual are-

-Restless behavior in situations where quiet behavior is expected
+- Restless behavior in situations where quiet behavior is expected

-out the answer prior to hearing the entire question
+- Blurting out the answer prior to hearing the entire question

-Difficulty in standing in a line
+- Difficulty in standing in a line

-Getting easily distracted
+- Getting easily distracted

-Failing to pay attention to details
+- Failing to pay attention to details

-Not following instructions
+- Not following instructions

-Losing / forgetting
+- Losing / forgetting things easily

-Jumping from one activity to another, without completion
+- Jumping from one activity to another, without completion

-that are consistent with ADHD.
+According to the 'Diagnostic and Statistical Manual of Mental Disorders' there are three behavioral patterns that are consistent with ADHD.
 The affected childern may display several signs of being inattentive consistently.
 Alternatively, they may display a pattern of being hyperactive and impulsive more frequently than other children of their age.
 In some cases, all the three behavioral patterns are manifested.

 Experts and professionals dealing with ADHD have identified three subtypes of the disorder.
 They are:

-(no significant inattention shown)
+- Predominantly hyperactive-impulsive type (no significant inattention shown)

-(no significant hyperactive-impulsive behavior shown)
+- Predominantly inattentive type (no significant hyperactive-impulsive behavior shown)

-(inattentive and hyperactive-impulsive symptoms present).
+- Combined type (inattentive and hyperactive-impulsive symptoms present).